 ^{}Clients with unknown race/ethnicity were excluded from this analysis.
-Only one TAY client was identified as Native American and is not included in these results.
+Only two TAY clients were identified as Native American and are not included in these results.

 TAY Co-occurring Substance Use and Primary Diagnosis

 As compared to TAY clients overall, TAY clients with co-occurring substance use problems were less likely to have a Depressive or Anxiety disorder, and more likely to have an Oppositional/Conduct or Stressor/Adjustment disorder.